-- Push the "RESET" button for at least one second to reset all the recorded times for the selected split time history. - Push the "SELECT" button for at least one second to cancel the split time history and return to the time measurement.
+- To switch between the reverse chronological order mode and the speed mode, push the "SELECT" button for at least one second to cancel the currently selected mode, and then repeat step 1 to select the desired mode. - To reset all the recorded times for the selected split time history, push the "RESET" button for at least one second. - 4.
+Push the "SELECT" button for at least one second to cancel the split time history and return to the time measurement.